ahmadhoussein/livedrop-AHMAD-HOUSSEIN/ai-first-week2/docs/ai-first/cost-model.md

 # Cost Model – ShopLite AI Features

 ## Executive Summary
 This document provides detailed cost analysis for our two AI-enabled features.
-At current scale, total daily cost is **$934.50** with clear path to profitability through conversion improvements and support cost reduction.
+At current scale, total daily cost is **$934.50** with a clear path to profitability through conversion improvements and support cost reduction.

 ---